solder button

 Solution for unterminated bus ends:

 The name of this problem suggests the solution - terminate your bus ends.
 This is simple and inexpensive to do.
-Just put this "RC network " at each end of your long buses.
-Yes, you will need two of these circuits for each bus - one at each end.
+Just put this "RC filter " at each end of your long buses.
+Yes, you will need two of these circuits for each bus — one at each end.
+You can make you own as described below or you can buy a ready-made RC filter from NCE.

 Bus termination